is-a-dev/docs/src/useful/faq.md

 Please note that you may only do this on a *nested subdomain*, as root subdomains must be related to software development as is required in our [Terms of Service](https://is-a.dev/terms).

 ## Who can use NS records?
-We allow NS records for the following reasons and use-cases:
+We permit NS records for the following reasons:

-- Users who require a private zone, as they are using their home IP address through **an `A` OR `AAAA` record** behind a proxy service such as Cloudflare. **You *MUST* provide evidence of usage for this reasoning to be approved.**
-- When a third-party service (e.g. Aternos, Wix or Squarespace) mandates specific NS records and you are unable to manage DNS records directly under that domain.
-Approval requires:
-  - Documentation or evidence from the third-party service explicitly stating this requirement.
-  - Proof that no alternative DNS configuration (CNAME, A records, etc.) can achieve the same result.
+- The DNS record types we already support are not sufficient for your use case. **Evidence must be provided for your use case and why you require them.**
+- When a provider (e.g. Aternos) requires NS delegation, where they maintain the DNS zone, not you. **Supporting documentation must be provided.**

 We do not permit NS records for:

 - Convenience-only setups: Where alternatives such as A, AAAA, or CNAME records are sufficient.
-- Non-operational purposes: Vanity configurations, aesthetic setups, or speculative use.
+- Non-operational purposes
-- Unverifiable claims: Any setup lacking clear and concrete evidence of necessity.
+- Lack of evidence for need of use
-- Misleading configurations: Attempts to misrepresent ownership, mislead users, or impersonate another entity.
-- Security risks: Configurations that introduce vulnerabilities, such as delegating to untrusted or unreliable servers.
+- Misleading evidence
+- Security risks

 ***We reserve the right to deny NS records at our discretion, no matter the reasoning.***